mihirbpi/CatGAN/README.md

-# CatGAN
+# PokemonGAN
-Making cat faces with GANs
+Creating new Pokemon with GANs